Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

+- Lowe has 17 doubles, a triple, eight home runs and 32 walks while batting .272.

-- Among qualified hitters, he ranks 50th in batting average, while his on-base percentage ranks 43rd and he is 80th in slugging.
+- Among the qualifying hitters in baseball, he ranks 52nd in batting average, 46th in on-base percentage, and 77th in slugging.

-- Lowe has picked up an RBI in 43.9% of his games this season, with two or more RBI in 12.1% of his games.
-He has also plated three or more runs in two contests.
+- Lowe has picked up an RBI in 43.9% of his games this year, with two or more RBI in 12.1% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.